 When crested gecko babies reach around 2-4 months of age, they start to display differences in the pore, spur, and bulge size.

 While it is possible to make a rough guess about their sex at this age, it is best to wait until they are at least 6 months old or at least 10 grams in weight to know for sure.

 When your gecko reaches a sexable weight, you will have much less difficulty handling them and getting a closer look at the area around their vent than if you were to attempt this with a hatchling.

-By the time they reach sexual maturity at anywhere from 9 months to 1.5 years of age, you will be able to tell with certainty if they are male or female.
+When reaching sexual maturity at anywhere from 6-9 months, you will be able to tell with certainty if they are male or female.